 We understand.
 You’re busy.
 You probably have another proposal already in the queue, and you’ve done this before so you know where to look.
-Yet, while deadline is important, compliance outweighs other priorities.
+Yes, deadline is important, yet compliance outweighs other priorities.

 Proposal writers often skim through RFPs without devotedly reading.
 As a result, they miss important compliance factors and with one missed requirement, the vendor that your proposal represents is out of the bid race for reasons that could have been avoided.
 Either take the time to read each section, especially for federal government RFPs, or purchase the software that will help you parse the RFP faster and more accurately.

 Storytime: A company in the semiconductor industry sent out a simple RFP for staff augmentation.
 The project required engineers capable of cabling semiconductors.
 Semiconductors are very small devices that require the expertise of experienced engineers.

 Somehow, one of the vendors who sent a proposal responded without understanding the requirement.
 The vendor’s proposal did an excellent job of explaining how they were the best partner for wiring and cable TV installation.